Websret/InnowiseGroupAssignments/README.md

 Tags:  PHP, OOP, GIT

 This application was developed using PHP 8.1, used to start nginx.
 Create file .env and fill in the keys.
-Install composer file and upload Data Base (file task19.sql).
+Install composer file and upload DataBase (file task19.sql).